aho-emi/aoi.js-template/README.md

 ```

 ## Interaction
-You might have seen in the file that I there is `name:` option in some code and no in some because it has its own reason<br>
+You might have seen in the example files that there is `name:` option in some code and not in some<br>
 Only code which we are making author only is missing the `name:` option as we used `customId.$authorID` in customID field of button/select menu,<br>
 It will act like a filter.
 Also authorID can be different so we cant preciesly use `name:` option.